Stop cluttering up my paper

 In the early days of America, papers were four and eight pages and were funded primarily by subscription revenue and political parties.
 The more radical the paper was, the more it appealed to its political base and financial backers.
 Newspapering was a bare-knuckled brawling industry with swashbuckling individuals as publishers.

-Because the papers were small and affordable to subsidize, each town had four, five, six or 10 newspapers in their market — papers for Whigs, Democrats, Republicans, labor, business, government, and newspapers in the languages of Germans, French, Italians, Eastern Jews who spoke Yiddish and many others.
+Because the papers were small and affordable to subsidize, each town had four, five, six, or ten newspapers in their market — papers for Whigs, Democrats, Republicans, Labor, Business, Government, and newspapers in the languages of Germans, French, Italians, Eastern Jews who spoke Yiddish and many others.
 The variety seemed endless.

 Because there were so many papers and they were relatively small in size, often households would buy multiple local papers because it did not take that much time to read two or three different four-page papers.